 How fintech affects the financial services industry

 Open banking is one of the many success stories resulting from advances in fintech.
 It refers to how banks deal with your financial information by using blockchain technology (a shared database which maintains records on computers without the use of a central ledger) to give a wider range of providers access to your financial information securely.
-This allows individuals to make the most of their money through financial apps and alternative banking websites regulated by the Financial Conduct Authority.
+This allows individuals to make the most of their money through financial apps and alternative banking websites.

 This is only done with your permission and means that banking has become more competitive than ever, as you have access to a wider range of products tailored specifically to you.
 This has consequently had an impact on the products available to those seeking services such as business funding, finance advice or asset management.